stephomi/nomadsculpt.com/manual/docs/stroke.md

 How often the texture repeats within the brush profile.
 The tiling can be calculated from the mesh surface, or from the screen projection, allowing for a range of effects.
 In screen project, where you start the brush stroke is treated as the center of the screen projection.
 When screen project is active, and values are changed, an overlay will be shown to preview the results.

-The tiling modes allow you to limit to a single texture within the stroke, or repeated textures, or mirrored where every second texure is flipped to create patterns or help make seamless textures.
+The tiling modes allow you to limit to a single texture within the stroke, or repeated textures, or mirrored where every second texture is flipped to create patterns or help make seamless textures.

 ![](./videos/alpha_tiling.mp4)